DropSnorz/Awesome-DualUniverse/README.md

 #### Programming Board - Screens

 * [DU-OreMonitor](https://github.com/thespartacus29/DualUniverse-OreMonitor) - Set of LUA scripts to setup screens that display ore name, quantity in tons, % of how full a container is and status color coded based on ore % levels
-* [DU-FuelScreen](https://github.com/RostCS/DU-FuelScreen) - Dual Universe Fuel Screen script designed to automatically detect and adapt to a given tank configuration
+* [DU-FuelScreen](https://github.com/RostCS/DU-FuelScreen) - Fuel Screen script designed to automatically detect and adapt to any given tank configuration
 * [Space Map Warp Calculator](https://board.dualthegame.com/index.php?/topic/20692-space-map-with-warp-cell-calculator/) -  Space map with warp calculation, displays speed and chosen destination.
 * [Dual Universe Juvenius Floating Clock](https://github.com/juvenius/du_juvenius_floating_clock) - This LUA Code ingame clock does not uses screens or signs to display time but a method of floating number stickers that change over time.
 With the Aid of a programing board you can put the clock on any construct.